 South Carolina | SC Picture Project | Sumter County Photos | Sparkleberry Swamp

-Cynthia describes the setting: “Sparkleberry Swamp, also known as the Upper Santee Swamp, is located at the northern end of Lake Marion, in Sumter County.
+Contributor Cynthia Parker describes Sparkleberry Swamp: “Sparkleberry Swamp, also known as the Upper Santee Swamp, is located at the northern end of Lake Marion, in Sumter County.
 It’s not far from Pinewood.
 Sparkleberry is an ecological jewel revered by birdwatchers and sportsmen alike.
 Gorgeous scenery abounds, with a canopy of tupelo, ash, and majestic bald cypress providing habitat for numerous species of birds, reptiles, and four footed creatures.
 The area is open to the public with a boat ramp and a parking area.”

 Sparkleberry Swamp Add Info and More Photos